reactive-python/reactpy-django/docs/src/reference/hooks.md

     | Type | Description |
     | --- | --- |
     | `#!python Location` | An object containing the current URL's `#!python pathname` and `#!python search` query. |

-??? info "This hook's behavior will be changed in a future update"

-    This hook will be updated to return the browser's currently active HTTP path.
-This change will come in alongside ReactPy URL routing support.

-    Check out [reactive-python/reactpy-django#147](https://github.com/reactive-python/reactpy-django/issues/147) for more information.

----

 ### `#!python use_origin()`